 Most of the stuff I carry has been vetted for months, and has very particular reasons that it has won out, though I constantly tinker and experiment with different pieces over time.
 It's part of who I am, at this point.
 Always forward.

+My bike is a Norco Valence.
+The geometry feels agile and fast, though it expects you to be a good rider.
 I ride Shimano Claris because it's a cost effective "real bike" that gets you the quality of a branded groupset without going too far into the money pit.
 I've ridden Tourney, Claris, Sora, Tiagra, 105, and Ultegra for months each, and I have found that Sora is as high as a non-racer really needs to go.

 It has a bunch of aftermarket parts, as any well-cared bike does:

-I have three different bags that I carry, depending on what I'm doing: Greenroom136 Genesis, Greenroom136 Bootstrap, or CollapseBy Shadow Fuji.
+I have three different bags that I carry, depending on what I'm doing: A Greenroom136 Genesis, Ogio Shadow Core Flux 420, or ORBITGear S401 FASTHAND.
 I do not leave the house without a bag, ever.